Hemant Ishwaran

 randomForestSRC

 R-software for random forests regression, classification, survival analysis, competing risks, multivariate, unsupervised, quantile regression, and class imbalanced q-classification.
 Missing data imputation, includes missForest and multivariate missForest.
 Fast subsampling random forests.
 Confidence intervals for variable importance.
 Minimal depth variable selection.
-Visualize trees on your Safari or Google Chrome browser.
+Visualize trees using Safari or Google Chrome.
 Anonymous random forests for data privacy.

 R package (CRAN build) Github (beta builds)